E-HomeWork/E-HomeWork/README.md

 3. More importantly, they are thread safe and can complete atomic read and writes.

-Point three means that we can get as intricate as we want with the distribution of our work between processes but still have a simple and clean way to read and write data.
+Point three means that we can get as intricate as we want with the distribution of our work between processes and thread, but still have a simple and clean way to read and write data.
 This also means that we can create happens-before relationships between our data flow.
 There are two good examples of using the atomic read and writes in the code base:

 1. Before we run a network call, we atomically check to see if there is already a network call running.
 If there is we exit, if there is not, we write (in that same atomic block) that a network call is running and then run the network call.
 This ensures that in case we run several threads that are trying to run the same network request, that only one gets run.

 2. When we receive data, we atomically delete all of the previous data and write in the new data.
-This ensures that if an loader reads the database while a new set of data is coming in, that it only sees a complete set of data and not the intermediate state of the delete and write mentioned previously.
+This ensures that if a loader reads the database while a new set of data is coming in, that it only sees a complete set of data and not the intermediate state of the delete and write mentioned previously.

 ## MVVM

 MVVM can be greatly beneficial if used correctly.
 When compared to MVC, I find that MVVM can greatly simplify the code at the Fragment and Activity level.
 As a rule of thumb, I only try to have logic that pertains to application flow, animations and UI/UX state at the Activity and Fragment levels.
 The majority, if not all, of the business logic is done inside SQL.

+### Model

 The way I accomplish this in the current code base is by using tables strictly for storing data that comes from the network requests.
-By rul of thumb I store them in such a way that if I need to recreate the entire network request structure and its relationships, I can.
+By rule of thumb I store them in such a way that if I need to recreate the entire network request structure and its relationships, I can.

+### View Model

 SQL Views are then used to query these tables appropriately and create data that is strictly designed to be consumed by the Views that it will be binding to.
 More importantly, the job of this SQL view is to prepare the data in such a way that there is almost no logic to be done from the point of the View.

 For example:

 In the app, we have have a loader that connects to and displays the data for search results from the SearchResultsView.
 The SearchResultsView is set up so that it contains all of the results associated with their respective queries.
-The view can have search results for both dogs and cats, which gives the ability to the Loader to simply say that it wants results for cats.
+The view can have results for both dogs and cats, which gives the ability to the Loader to simply say that it wants results for cats.

 The data is queried and sent down to the adapter where each View is paired with a row of the results.
 The adapter simply binds the data to the corresponding View and the work is done.